 It also works for those who are already used to it

-The software company Zapier has been working remotely since its founding in 2011.
-It now has a workforce of around 500 in 38 countries.
-Individual teams held short daily meetings on Zoom called “standups,” in which each person updated colleagues on what was done on the last day, what to do next day, and any problems.
+The software company Zapier has worked remotely since its founding in 2011.
+It now has a workforce of around 500 people in 38 countries.
+Individual teams held short daily meetings on Zoom called "standups," in which each person updated colleagues on what was done on the last day, what to do next day, and any problems.

 In 2020, however, with a post on his blog, Zapier explained how his standups had gotten out of control, often contemplating topics that were relevant to only a few members and useless to everyone else.

 That's why the company eliminated this type of meeting, and replaced it with ... text.
 Text communications handled by a bot using Geekbot software in the Slack messaging app.
 The bot asks team members to report on their work and any problems, taking about a minute to do so.